Regular Reduction of Controlled Magnetic Hamiltonian System with Symmetry of the Heisenberg Group: Introduction

-Recently, we note that the Heisenberg group is an important Lie group and it is a central extension of $\mathbb{R}^2$ by $\mathbb{R}$, and hence it is also a motivating example for the general theory of Hamiltonian reduction by stages, see Marsden et al. \cite{mamiorpera07, mamipera98}.
-In particular, we note that there is a magnetic term on the cotangent bundle of the Heisenberg group $\mathcal{H}$, which is related to a curvature two-form of a mechanical connection determined by the reduction of center action of the Heisenberg group $\mathcal{H}, $ see Theorem 3.2 in $\S 3$, such that we can study the magnetic reduction of the cotangent bundle of the Heisenberg group $\mathcal{H} $ and the RCH system with symmetry of the Heisenberg group $\mathcal{H}. $ These are the main works in this paper.
-It is worthy of note that the magnetic reduction is not the reduction of canonical structure of cotangent bundle, it reveals the deeper relationship of intrinsic geometrical structures of RCH systems.\\
+Recently, we note that the Heisenberg group is an important Lie group and it is a central extension of $\mathbb{R}^2$ by $\mathbb{R}$, and hence it is also a motivating example for the general theory of Hamiltonian reduction by stages, see Marsden et al. \cite{mamiorpera07, mamipera98}, also see Capogna et al. \cite{cadapaty07} and Montgomery \cite{mo02} for more details of the geometry of the Heisenberg group.
+In particular, we note that there is a magnetic term on the cotangent bundle of the Heisenberg group $\mathcal{H}$, which is related to a curvature two-form of a mechanical connection determined by the reduction of center action of the Heisenberg group $\mathcal{H}, $ see Theorem 3.2 in $\S 3$, such that we can define a kind of controlled magnetic Hamiltonian (CMH) system with symmetry of the Heisenberg group $\mathcal{H}, $ and study the regular point reduction of such CMH system, by using the reduction of the magnetic cotangent bundle of the Heisenberg group $\mathcal{H} $ and from the viewpoint of completeness of the regular point reduction of RCH system, and discuss the magnetic reducible controlled Hamiltonian (MR-CH) equivalence.
+These are the main works in this paper.
+It is worthy of noting that the regular point reduction of a CMH system with symmetry of the Heisenberg group $\mathcal{H} $ describes the impact of the special structure of symmetric group of the CMH system for the regular reduction of a RCH system.
+It is different from the regular point reduction of a RCH system defined on a cotangent bundle with the canonical structure, the regular point reduction of a CMH system can reveal the deeper relationship of the intrinsic geometrical structure of phase space of the RCH system.\\